convo-lang/convo-lang/examples/node/README.md

 ## REPL
 When running `server.mjs` in REPL / interactive mode the server will read input line by line.
 If a line starts with a `>`, `@`, `#` or `\` the REPL will buffer all following lines until an empty line is received then send all of the buffered lines.
-While message are being buffered lines only containing a single `\` are added to the buffer as an empty line.
+While messages are being buffered lines only containing a single `\` are added to the buffer as an empty line.
 Message buffering allows you to send multi-line messages.
 If a message does not start with one of the said characters and the REPL is not buffering lines then the line will be send as a user message.